 Image processing.
 To achieve a modular and extendable vision system for different camera types, the vision module can process images in different color spaces with different resolutions by choosing a highly object oriented approach which allows rapid prototyping of new image processors while providing the possibility for code optimizations for high computational efficiency.
 Image processing is split into two parts: a common pre-processing stage and several exchangeable modules for object recognition.
 Object recognition, done by so called perceptors, can work with multiple image types, such as pre-processed segmented or gray scale images, or the unprocessed raw image.
-This way, depending on the object and underlying recognition algorithms, the proper level of abstraction can be used by each perceptor while keeping the pre-processing efforts at the required minimum.
+Thus, depending on the object and underlying recognition algorithms, the proper level of abstraction can be used by each perceptor while keeping the pre-processing efforts at the required minimum.
 The perceptors developed up to now detect field lines, line crossings, the center circle, the ball, goals, poles and obstacles.

 World modeling.
-The world model consists of a set of models which are updated by different modellings using the detected percepts from the vision module.
-One part of the world model is a self localization, which is accomplished by Markov localization with particle filtering [15].
-Additional for nearly every percepted object a modeling exists, for example the ball and the obstacles.
-A selected subset of informations from the models is exchanged between all robots in the scenario via wireless LAN using an UDP broadcast.
-These informations are integrated into the various models, for example if no ball is seen by a robot, it uses the ball position communicated by its team players to start its own ball search.
-Additionally these informations are used in a role model to dynamically selected the different player roles of the field players.
+The world model consists of a set of models which are updated using the detected percepts from the vision module.
+One part of the world model is a self localization, which is accomplished by Markov localization with particle filtering [16].
+Additional for almost every percepted object a modeling exists, for example the ball and the obstacles.
+A selected subset of information from the models is exchanged between all robots in the scenario via wireless LAN.
+This information is integrated into the various models, for example if no ball is seen by a robot, it uses the ball position communicated by its team players to start its search for the ball.
+Additionally this information is used in a role model to dynamically select the different roles of the field players.

-Behavior decision.
-The data provided by the world model is used to plan a more complex behavior such as it is required for playing soccer autonomously.
+Behavior control.
+The data provided by the world model is used to control a more complex behavior such as it is required for playing soccer autonomously.
 The main task is separated into subtasks until they can be described as a set of atomic actions which can be executed by the humanoid robot.
-This is done by a hierarchical state machine implemented in XABSL [9].
-The basic motion actions are transferred to and interpreted by the motion module, other basic actions are processed in further modules.
+This is done by a hierarchical state machine implemented in XABSL [8] (cf. www.xabsl.de).
+The basic motion actions are transfered to and interpreted by the motion module, other basic actions are processed in further modules.

 Motion control.
 The current motion module is mainly used to calculate walking trajectories (see Sect.
-4.1) and to control the neck joints with two DOF depending on the robot type.
-The control of the other joints in the arms is mainly for balancing aspects during walking or kicking.
+4.1) and to control the neck joints with two DoF depending on the robot type.
+The control of the other joints in the arms aims to improve postural stability during walking and kicking.